rotundasoftware/cartero/README.md

 		// ...
 ```

+ Notice the three variables that Cartero makes available to your template engine:

+`cartero_js` - the raw HTML of the `<script>` elements that load all the required JavaScript files.

+`cartero_css` - the raw HTML of the `<link>` elements that load all the required CSS files.

+`cartero_tmpl` - the raw, concatenated contents of all the required client side template files.

 When you run either of the following commands from the directory of your gruntfile:

 	grunt cartero:dev --watch
 	grunt cartero:prod

-The Cartero Grunt Task will fire up, process all of your assets, and put the `cartero.json` file used by the Hook in your project folder.
+The Cartero Grunt Task will fire up, process all of your assets, and generate the output used by the Hook.
 The `dev` mode `--watch` flag tells the Cartero Grunt Task to watch all of your assets for changes and reprocess them as needed.
 In `prod` mode, the task will terminate after minifying and concatenating your assets.
 In either mode, when you load a page, the three variables `cartero_js`, `cartero_css`, and `cartero_tmpl` with be available to the page's template, and will contain all the raw HTML necessary to load the assets for the page.

 ## <a id="reference"></a>Reference